anhkhoado93/scripts-for-transformer/README.md

 - Data must be preprocessed (lowercase, etc).
 ### Training
 - create 3 folders: bin, checkpoints, logs
-- if subword is used to train, then training a BPE is required.
-Use tokenizers/train_bpe.sh
+- if subword is used to train the transformer, then training a BPE is required.
+Use tokenizers/train_bpe.sh.
+NOTE: specifying size of dictionary directly in the shell script.